Leneord1/SWE4663_Group2_SPR25/README.md

 ## **HOW TO ACCESS THE SOFTWARE** <br />
 Download the graphingTool directory, parse through the file to get to the main.java file in the backend files.
-This is the code that launches the software.
-The login that allows access to everything is the admin account.
-The Employee class login has the same level of access due to complications in creating the databases.
+This is the code that launches the software and it allows access to everything is the admin account.
 IntelliJ Community Edition is the only software tested and vetted to work with our program.

 # SWE 4663 Spring 2025 Group 2
 # Team Members